rpetit3/pbptyper/README.md

 #### PBPType Interpretation

-In the example above `pbptype` was determined to be _23:0:2_.
+In the example above `pbptyper` was determined to be _23:0:2_.
 This means for 1A, allele 23 had a perfect match, for 2B, allele 0 had a perfect match, and finally for 2X, allele 2 had a perfect match.